 We are glad to introduce you to our dedicated and growing staff team.
 Click on the photos to learn more about each staff member and for their contact info.

-Hilary Burgin (*she/her/hers)
+Hilary Burgin (she/her) EXECUTIVE DIRECTOR

 If Mike ever gains access to a time machine, he will set course for the 17th Century and follow Mary Fisher through the Ottoman Empire.
 Mike found his spiritual home with the Quakers at the age of 18.
 This came as a surprise to everyone (himself included).
 After earning a philosophy degree from Portland State University and a Master of Divinity from Princeton Seminary, Mike helped start West Hills Friends in Portland, OR.
 After 30 years of pastoral ministry, he’s excited to begin a new chapter of life with QVS.
 He has a magical daughter and a highly capable wife.
 His brilliant son died in 2014, which simply broke his heart in two.
 He believes in fresh donuts, a sense of wonder and the fearless pursuit of love; but the greatest of these is love.